terrorizer1980/rust-weechat/weechat-rs/examples/sample/README.md

 By default this will install the plugin in your `$HOME/.weechat/plugins` directory.

-### Custom `weechat-plugin.h`
+## Picking the correct Weechat version.

-Weechat might complain about outdated API versions, in that case the used `weechat-plugin.h` file that was used to compile the plugin doesn't match the one that your Weechat installation expects.
+By default the system-wide `weechat-plugin.h` file will be used if found, this behaviour can be overridden with two environment flags.

-By default the system-wide installed `weechat-plugin.h` file will be used, this can be overridden with an environment variable.
+To prefer a bundled include file `WEECHAT_BUNDLED` should be set to `true`.
+The bundled include file tracks the latest Weechat release.

-A custom include file can be set with the `WEECHAT_PLUGIN_FILE` environment variable, this environment variable takes a full path to the custom include file.
+A custom include file can be set with the `WEECHAT_PLUGIN_FILE` environment variable, this environment variable takes a full path to the include file.

 After an adequate `weechat-plugin.h` file is found rebuild the plugin like so